nurbles/FancyTips/README.md

 ![Sample 3](https://github.com/nurbles/FancyTips/blob/main/images/ftSample3.png "Sample 3")

+#### Sample notes:

+1. The bold title lines are part of the formatting instead of using the separate title and body strings that the system tooltip control use.
+2. The icon images used were created using my limited skills with graphic tools.
+Icons may also be loaded by name from the customer application instance.

 ### For Text Formatting
 This package takes a specially encoded string and renders it into tooltip